AustinPerez760/Employee-Tracker/README.md

 - Within the terminal cd into the config folder and run npm server to launch the application.
   <br>
-- Once application is running you will be presented with a series of prompts to follow. use arrow keys to navigate through prompts.
+- Once application is running you will be presented with a series of prompts to follow. use arrow keys to navigate through the prompts.
 Prompts will consist of adding, viewing, or updating employee information.
 Use the enter key to select an option.
   <br>
 - Information that the user enters in regards to updating, viewing, or managing employees and job related roles is organized within a table.
   <br>